amitkvaio/micro-services-ws-1/11-Register-Currency-conversion-service-with-eureka-naming-server/HELP.md

 eureka.client.serviceUrl.defaultZone=http://localhost:8761/eureka
 ```

-#URL access
+# URL access
-##Check the Currency Exchange Service or not by running below url
+> Check the Currency Exchange Service or not by running below url.

 >http://localhost:8000/currency-exchange/from/USD/to/INR

-##Try to run below Currency Conversion Service, check environment 8000 value will be changing.
+# Try to run below Currency Conversion Service, check environment 8000 value will be changing.
 >http://localhost:8100/currency-conversion-feign/from/USD/to/INR/quantity/10

 ```